Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 ### 7) Adjust configuration

-There are three variables files in the `/.ado/pipelines/config` folder, one for each environment.
+There are variables files in the `/.ado/pipelines/config` folder, one for each environment.
 You need to edit those file to reflect your own workspace before you execute the first deployments.
+Based on which environment(s) you are deploying right now (E2E and/or INT/PROD), you only need to modify the respective variables file.

-**Please follow [this guide](/.ado/pipelines/README.md#configuration-files) to adjust the values for the different configuration files.**
+**Please follow [this guide](/.ado/pipelines/README.md#configuration-files) to adjust the values for the different configuration files.
+Then come back here.**

 #### Create environments

 Deployment pipelines taking a dependency on ADO environments.
 Each pipeline requires an environment created on the ADO project.

+> **Note:** Based on your ADO organizational settings, the environments will have already been created for you when you imported the pipelines.

 1. Click on Pipelines->Environment on the ADO project
 1. Create a "New environment"